brandonweiss/anti-pattern/source/posts/2014-05-06-shared-examples-with-minitest.html.md

 end
 ```

-You'd have to repeat almost this exact same test for every action, the only thing that would change is the controller and action being requested.
+You’d have to repeat almost this exact same test for every action, the only thing that would change is the controller and action being requested.
 This is a perfect candidate for a shared test.

-If you're familiar with RSpec you might know that it has a feature for this called [shared examples][shared-examples].
-Minitest has no corresponding equivalent, and rightly so; sharing tests is an edge case.
-This pretty well highlights the fundamental difference between RSpec and Minitest: RSpec is everything you might ever need; Minitest is just what you'll probably need.
+If you’re familiar with RSpec you might know that it has a feature for this called [shared examples][shared-examples].
+Minitest has no corresponding equivalent because sharing tests is an edge case.
+This pretty well highlights the fundamental difference between RSpec and Minitest: RSpec is everything you might ever need; Minitest is just what you’ll probably need.
 Since Minitest has no built-in facility for sharing tests, you can just implement your own.[^1]

 ```ruby
 # test/test_helper.rb